On Reeb graphs induced from smooth functions on closed or open manifolds: Introduction and some terminologies and notation.

 \begin{enumerate} \item The starting point of an edge is the vertex at which the (restriction of the) given good function has the minimum. \item The ending point of an edge is the vertex at which the (restriction of the) given good function has the maximum. \end{enumerate}

 The {\it singular set} of a smooth map is defined as the set of all singular points of the map.
-A {\it singular value} is a point in the manifold of the target such that the preimage contains a singular point.
-The {\it singular value set} is the image of the singular set.
-A {\it regular value} is a point in the complementary set of the singular value set (the {\it regular value set}) of the map, defined before, can be also defined as a point in the regular value set.
+A {\it singular value} of the map is a point in the manifold of the target such that the preimage contains a singular point.
+The {\it singular value set} of the map is the image of the singular set.
+The {\it regular value set} of the map is the complementary set of the singular value set of the map and a regular value of the map, defined before, can be also defined as a point in the regular value set.

 In the present paper, {\it Morse} functions and their generalizations are fundamental tools.
-We omit precise expositions on Morse functions and ({\it $k$-}){\it handles} corresponding to singular points where $k$ is a non-negative integer being not greater than the dimensions of the manifolds.
-We also note here that singular sets of Morse functions are discrete.
+We omit precise expositions on Morse functions and ({\it $k$-}){\it handles} corresponding to singular points where $k$ is a non-negative integer being smaller than or equal to the dimension of the manifold we consider.
+We also note here that the singular sets of Morse functions are discrete.
 For related theory, see \cite{milnor} for example.

-A {\it Morse-Bott} function is a function at each singular point which is represented as a composition of a submersion with a Morse function (\cite{bott}).
-A {\it fold} map is a smooth map such that at each singular point, the map is represented as a product map of a Morse function and the identity map on an open ball: the singular set is a smooth closed submanifold of the domain with no boundary and the restriction to the singular set of the original map is a smooth immersion whose codimension is $1$.
+A {\it Morse-Bott} function is a function at each singular point which is represented as the composition of a submersion with a Morse function (\cite{bott}).
+A {\it fold} map is a smooth map such that at each singular point, the map is represented as the product map of a Morse function and the identity map on an open ball: the singular set is a smooth closed submanifold of the domain with no boundary and the restriction to the singular set of the original map is a smooth immersion whose codimension is $1$.

 More rigorously, a smooth map $f$ is represented as another smooth map $g$ means that $f$ is {\it $C^{\infty}$ equivalent} to $g$: there exists a pair of a diffeomorphism $\Phi$ between the manifolds of the domains and a diffeomorphism $\phi$ between the targets satisfying the relation $\phi \circ f=g \circ \Phi$.